AndrewKralovec/FantasyCriticBot/README.md

 - [ ] Setup Docker.

 ## Setup
 - The bot token is going to be stored using the secret management tool.
 To use user secrets, you must define a `UserSecretsId` element within a `PropertyGroup` of the `FantasyBot.csproj` file.
 The inner text of `UserSecretsId` is arbitrary, but is unique to the project.`<UserSecretsId>PROJECT_ID</UserSecretsId>`.
 Then use dotnet to set the secret.
+If this is not desirable, please feel free to set your secrets in `appsettings.json` or any other method.
 - Set your bot prefix in `appsettings.json`.
+Please set up any config you want in `appsettings.json`... for now.
 ```sh
 > dotnet user-secrets set "Bot:ClientID" "TOKEN_HERE"
 ```